 Our executive committee:

-Samantha (she/her) is currently completing her master degree in Clinical and Health Psychology at Bangor University in North Wales.
-She is an advocate for familiarising intersex positive policies in everyday life.
+Sam (they/them) is currently completing their master degree in Clinical and Health Psychology at Bangor University in North Wales.
+They are an advocate for familiarising intersex positive policies in everyday life.

 Interconnected UK is a member of: